 - Deep – You won’t actually be unconscious, but you’ll sleep through the procedure and probably will have little or no memory of it.

-Physician anesthesiologists are highly skilled medical experts.
-“As a physician anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD
+Anesthesiologists are highly skilled medical experts.
+“As an anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD